awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

    =  333⅓ GiB (334 GiB in practice because volumes are provisioned in whole gibibytes)
 ```

-## Provisioned IOPS SSD \(`io1`\) volumes<a name="EBSVolumeTypes_piops"></a>
+## Provisioned IOPS SSD \(`io1` and `io2`\) volumes<a name="EBSVolumeTypes_piops"></a>

-Provisioned IOPS SSD \(`io1`\) volumes are designed to meet the needs of I/O\-intensive workloads, particularly database workloads, that are sensitive to storage performance and consistency\.
-Unlike `gp2`, which uses a bucket and credit model to calculate performance, an `io1` volume allows you to specify a consistent IOPS rate when you create the volume, and Amazon EBS delivers the provisioned performance 99\.9 percent of the time\.
+Provisioned IOPS SSD \(`io1` and `io2`\) volumes are designed to meet the needs of I/O\-intensive workloads, particularly database workloads, that are sensitive to storage performance and consistency\.
+Unlike `gp2`, which uses a bucket and credit model to calculate performance, `io1` and `io2` volumes allow you to specify a consistent IOPS rate when you create volumes, and Amazon EBS delivers the provisioned performance 99\.9 percent of the time\.

+`io1` volumes are designed to provide 99\.8 to 99\.9 percent volume durability with an annual failure rate \(AFR\) no higher than 0\.2 percent, which translates to a maximum of two volume failures per 1,000 running volumes over a one\-year period\. `io2` volumes are designed to provide 99\.999 percent volume durability with an AFR no higher than 0\.001 percent, which translates to a single volume failure per 100,000 running volumes over a one\-year period\.

-An `io1` volume can range in size from 4 GiB to 16 TiB\.
+`io1` and `io2` volumes can range in size from 4 GiB to 16 TiB\.
 You can provision from 100 IOPS up to 64,000 IOPS per volume on [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances) and up to 32,000 on other instances\.
-The maximum ratio of provisioned IOPS to requested volume size \(in GiB\) is 50:1\.
-For example, a 100 GiB volume can be provisioned with up to 5,000 IOPS\.
-On a supported instance type, any volume 1,280 GiB in size or greater allows provisioning up to the 64,000 IOPS maximum \(50 × 1,280 GiB = 64,000\)\.
+The maximum ratio of provisioned IOPS to requested volume size \(in GiB\) is 50:1 for `io1` volumes, and 500:1 for `io2` volumes\.
+For example, a 100 GiB `io1` volume can be provisioned with up to 5,000 IOPS, while a 100 GiB `io2` volume can be provisioned with up to 50,000 IOPS\.
+On a supported instance type, the following volume sizes allow provisioning up to the 64,000 IOPS maximum:
++ `io1` volume 1,280 GiB in size or greater \(50 × 1,280 GiB = 64,000 IOPS\)
++ `io2` volume 128 GiB in size or greater \(500 × 128 GiB = 64,000 IOPS\)

-An `io1` volume provisioned with up to 32,000 IOPS supports a maximum I/O size of 256 KiB and yields as much as 500 MiB/s of throughput\.
+`io1` and `io2` volumes provisioned with up to 32,000 IOPS support a maximum I/O size of 256 KiB and yield as much as 500 MiB/s of throughput\.
 With the I/O size at the maximum, peak throughput is reached at 2,000 IOPS\.
 A volume provisioned with more than 32,000 IOPS \(up to the cap of 64,000 IOPS\) supports a maximum I/O size of 16 KiB and yields as much as 1,000 MiB/s of throughput\.
 The following graph illustrates these performance characteristics:

 ![\[Throughput limits for io1 volumes\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/io1_throughput.png)

-Your per\-I/O latency experience depends on the IOPS provisioned and your workload profile\.
+Your per\-I/O latency experience depends on the provisioned IOPS and on your workload profile\.
 For the best I/O latency experience, ensure that you provision IOPS to meet the I/O profile of your workload\.

 **Note**
 Some AWS accounts created before 2012 might have access to Availability Zones in us\-west\-1 or ap\-northeast\-1 that do not support Provisioned IOPS SSD \(`io1`\) volumes\.
 If you are unable to create an `io1` volume \(or launch an instance with an `io1` volume in its block device mapping\) in one of these Regions, try a different Availability Zone in the Region\.
 You can verify that an Availability Zone supports `io1` volumes by creating a 4 GiB `io1` volume in that zone\.